 Persons of Interest is a relatively new fragrance collection.
-If you gravitate to warm, sticky fragrances that tend to lean sweet, then I think you’ll like almost all of their scents.
-Supernova is an outlier in their collection in that it’s a little brighter than the rest of their fragrances, but it’s actually my favorite.
+If you gravitate to warm, sticky fragrances that tend to lean sweet, then you’ll like almost all of their scents.
+Supernova is an outlier in their collection in that it’s a little brighter than the rest of their fragrances.
 The brand will tell you that Supernova is made up of woods, lime, patchouli, coriander, and amber, but it’s so much more than that in practice.

 Supernova smells just like it sounds.
-It’s glistening like a brand new star.
-It’s purple, like a faraway galaxy.
-It feels like it traveled at light speed to get to earth and land on your skin.
 It’s bright but just a little bit bitter, enough to make your nose tingle.
 However, the sweetness counteracts all that and makes it deliciously addicting.
 Meanwhile, the woods and herbaceous notes give it a lot of dry depth and longevity.
-This is one of those fragrances that I can’t wait to wear again.
+This is one of those fragrances that you'll want to wear again and again.

 Vilhelm Parfumerie Morning Chess

-Oh, this one is an all-time favorite for me.
-It’s a fragrance so good that I always remember exactly where I was the first time I wore it, even though the only standout about that day was the fragrance itself.
+This fragrance is so good that you'll always remember exactly where you were the first time you wore it, even if the only standout about that day was the fragrance itself.

 Morning Chess is inspired by the perfumer’s summers in Sweden as a girl, playing chess with her grandfather in the morning.
-Bergamot, leather, patchouli, and amber come together to make a profoundly lovely scent that I will never be without it.
+Bergamot, leather, patchouli, and amber come together to make a profoundly lovely scent.

 This is one of those scents that’s everything simultaneously, so different parts of the scent will come out on different people.
 The bergamot really shines through with a sharp, satisfying sweetness, but the leather and patchouli create a strong base that never lets it get ahead of itself.
 It is deftly layered and perfectly balanced.
-It is really a true joy to wear, and I feel like there is so much of myself wrapped up in it.
-I’ve just been wearing and loving it for years.
+It is really a true joy to wear.

 Eat.
 Sweat.
 Undress.
 Diani Beach Hair Mist

-This is a hair perfume, but I’m putting it in this roundup because it smells like a fine fragrance and deserves to live alongside the rest of my favorites on this list.
+This is a hair perfume, but it belongs in this roundup because it smells like a fine fragrance and deserves to live alongside the rest of our favorites.

 Eat.
 Sweat.
 Undress. has five hair mists in all, but they also have a discovery set with mini vials of all five scents worth snagging.